So what to get ? Where to Begin??

 Books:For a home with younger children (4 and younger) I wouldn't get a lot of books because their eyes aren't mature enough to scan them.
 If you love books, you could have a few of your more beautiful ones around for them to look at the pictures, or maybe a few board books, but toddlers don't take good care of books, so I'd get rid of them in general, or put them away until later.
 Once they hit 4 years old books are wonderful way to build upon their imaginations and inspire their creativity.

 Plastics and other synthetics: These don't promote the healthiest development in children.
 It's hard, but purge the plastics.
 (There are, of course, exceptions - for instance I like plastic slides (outdoors) better than metal ones for safety reasons.
 I also prefer plastic shovels for outside because they are durable.)
+I think limited plastics or getting rid of them all together is the way to go!

 Take your clues from the places where children thrive.